ggeop/Python-ai-assistant/README.md

 *   Put the Keys in settings

-**NOTE:** *For better exprerience, before you start the application you can put the free KEYs in the settings.py*
+**NOTE:** *For better experience, before you start the application you can put the free KEYs in the settings.py*

 ```bash
 nano Jarvis/src/jarvis/jarvis/setting.py